 However, if you don’t end up building the product, the customers will never come to you.

 Who is the stereotype of the person that would use your product or service?
 You want to get into their mindset.
-You want to include how are they feeling?
+Do you want to include how are they feeling?
 What influences their decisions?
 The more information you have the better.

-If you want to learn more about ClearWay Law, see our videos.
+If you want to learn more about the Legal Innovation Zone, reach out to them.